 You can send an agreement automatically based on the stage your opportunity is in.
 You'll want to have an email template for sending agreements as well as a designed agreement template if you are sending an agreement.

-Start by creating a new workflow automation at the blue + and name this stage with something that will help you remember.
+Start by creating a new workflow automation at the + and name this stage with something that will help you remember.
 Choose the pipeline stage that is just before your agreement.
 Every time you enter this stage, automatically from a form (as described above) or manually, this automation will trigger.

 Click and drag "Send agreement" onto your grid.
 You'll choose the agreement template that you've created from the dropdown box.
 You can also edit the template from here if you'd like.